-Nails are usually sold by weight and an order will need to state the following:
+Nails are usually sold by weight.
+An order will need to state the following:

-- The length of the nail - Diameter or thickness gauge - Type of nail required for the job jolt head, flat head etc. - Finish required bright steel, galvanised, cadmium plated etc. - Quantity required usually expressed in kilograms or by the packet or box
+- → the length of the nail - → diameter or thickness gauge - → type of nail required for the job (for eg, jolt head, flat head.) - → finish required (such as bright steel, galvanised, cadmium plated etc.) - \rightarrow quantity required, usually expressed in kilograms or by the packet or box.

-O Screws
+Screws